 What is the evidence that we need to consider when answering this question?

-The question is about how the world has changed and so we must take a historical perspective.
+The question is how the world has changed and so we must take a historical perspective.
 And the question is about the world as a whole and the answer must therefore consider everybody.
 The answer must consider the history of global living conditions – a history of everyone.

 To avoid portraying the world in a static way – the North always much richer than the South – we have to start 200 years ago before the time when living conditions really changed dramatically.

-These poverty figures take into account non-monetary forms of income – for poor families today and in the past this is very important, particularly because many of them are subsistence farmers who live largely from their own food production.
-The extreme poverty measure is also corrected for different price levels in different countries and adjusted for price changes over time (inflation) – poverty is measured in so-called ‘international dollar’.
+These poverty figures take into account non-monetary forms of income – for poor families today and in the past this is important, particularly because many of them are subsistence farmers who live largely from their own food production.
+The extreme poverty measure is also corrected for different price levels in different countries and it is adjusted for price changes over time (inflation) – poverty is measured in so-called ‘international dollar’.
 As a consequence of these adjustments one international dollar has the same purchasing power as one US-dollar in 2011.

 Increasing productivity was important because it made vital goods and services less scarce: more food, better clothing, and less cramped housing.
 Productivity is the ratio between the output of our work and the input that we put in our work; as productivity increased we benefitted from more output, but also from less input – weekly working hours fell very substantially.

 Economic growth was also important because it changed the relationship between people.
 In the long time in which the world lived in a non-growth world the only way to become better off was for someone else to get worse off.
 It was a zero-sum economy.
 Your own good luck was your neighbors bad luck.
 Economic growth changed that, growth made it possible that you are better off when others become better off.
 The ingenuity of those that built the technology that increased productivity – modern transportation, production machinery, and communication technology – made some of them very rich and at the same time it increased the productivity and the incomes of others.
 It is hard to overstate how different life in zero-sum and a positive-sum economy are.